TeacherToolkit.co.uk’s 5-Minute Lesson Plan

-Politics is an especially hot topic in the UK at the moment given all of uncertainty around Brexit <Add internal hyperlink to the new Brexit feature once it’s live>.
+Politics is an especially hot topic in the UK at the moment given all of the uncertainty around Brexit.
 That means now is a great time to introduce primary school students to how the UK Parliament works.
 These resources, which include fully illustrated PowerPoint slides and activities, explore topics such as the House of Commons, the House of Lords, Elections and Voting, Debating, and How Laws are Made.

 Parliament’s teaching resources are great for… teaching the next generation of politicians